Dutch fear threat to liberalism in "soft drugs" curbs

 The Netherlands, like other European countries, has had to introduce austerity measures and cut spending in the wake of the credit crisis, when it pumped 40 billion euros into rescuing financial institutions.

-Tax revenue from the coffee shops is estimated at about 400 million euros (£349.1 million) a year.
-Studies by the finance ministry and academics estimated that if the Netherlands legalised the "back-door" supply, bringing it "above board," it could collect as much as an additional 400-850 million euros a year, including savings on the cost of law enforcement.
+Tax revenue from the coffee shops is estimated at about 400 million euros a year.
+Studies by the finance ministry and academics estimated that if the Netherlands legalized the "back-door" supply, bringing it "above board," it could collect as much as an additional 400-850 million euros a year, including savings on the cost of law enforcement.

 Then there's the tourist revenue.

-Note: (This story was corrected to fix reason for Mayor of Amsterdam's objection to policy)